 recommended actions, research needs, and policy changes to ensure positive health outcomes for Montanans in the face of climate change (Section 5).

 This report makes it clear that Montana’s changing climate will have measurable impact on our state’s human health and well-being in the future.
-Given the evidence that temperatures will increase, precipitation will become more variable, and climate extremes are more likely, we can expect health issues to become an ever-greater concern and healthcare more costly.
-We hope that this report motivates much-needed discussion on this topic, one that leads to greater awareness, considers multiple sources of knowledge that are available, and helps planning efforts and action in this important area.
+We hope that this report motivates much-needed discussion on this topic, one that leads to greater awareness, considers multiple sources of knowledge, and helps planning efforts and action in this important area.

 Literature Cited